 General Species Information:

 Found on Ellura (in the Murray Mallee, SA) and elsewhere

-Only known from the NT with a few records, this is a rare find.
-That's not to say it is rare, but doesn't seem to found by people very much.
+This is a rare find.
+We thought it was Sedlacekvia tanamica, but Mark suggests it might be an undescribed species.
+That's not to say it is rare, but doesn't seem to be found by people very much.
 Very little is known about them.